eirikmn/ultralytics-gradcam/README.md

 from ultralytics import YOLO
 ```

+Make sure that no other _ultralytics_ packages are downloaded in the environment.

 ## Applications

 First load the (pre-trained) YOLOv8 model and an image you want to apply Grad-CAM to, for example: